Skip to main content

 Every potential pancreas and/or pancreas islet transplant patient must be carefully assessed.
 For pancreas transplants, the assessment phase starts when your specialist refers you to the Pancreas Transplant Team.
 For pancreas islet transplants, the referrals to the BC Pancreatic Islet Transplant Program (for either islet with no previous kidney transplant; or islet after kidney transplant) may come through either the 'Best Care' Diabetes Program at Vancouver General Hospital, from a referring endocrinologist or from the Renal Transplant program.

-To be eligible for a pancreas or pancreas islet transplant, you must be a BC resident with a Personal Care Card Number.
+To be eligible for a pancreas or pancreas islet transplant, you must be a B.C. resident with a Personal Care Card number.

 Once referred, you will undergo a variety of physical and psychological tests and examinations.
 All patients who are evaluated for pancreas transplant are strongly encouraged to pursue all living-donor kidney transplant options.